Knobber0/ps4-linux-tutorial/docs/postinstallation/postinstall.md

 > [!CAUTION]
 > It's **ABSOLUTELY NOT** recommended to use the internal HDD as swap **ONLY** use this if your internal HDD has been replaced with a faster SSD.
 Disable it and move on otherwise.

 Swap is storage that you are taking from your drive and allocating as "extra RAM": it works by moving unused software over there if extra main memory needs to be reserved for another program or game.
 This means we can improve the memory situation a little bit.
+However i do recommend swap over zram because zram causes long and uneccesery boot times example being 1 user having boot time longer by about 2 minutes.

 We will be using a swap file instead of a swap partition, as it's easier to change in size.
 First of all, we need to remove any existing swap: